Geraldo Majella Agnelo: Cardinal

 In May 1999 Agnelo was nominated Vice President of the General Conference of Latin American Bishops (CELAM).
 He was Elected president of the National Conference of Brazilian Bishops in May 2003, and was made Cardinal-Priest of San Gregorio Magno alla Magliana Nuova (St. Gregory the Great at Magliana Nuova) by Pope John Paul II in the consistory of 21 February 2001.

-Agnelo was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI, and was considered papabile himself at the time.
+Agnelo was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI, and he was considered papabile at the time.

-Agnelo resigned as Archbishop of São Salvador da Bahia on 12 January 2011, and was succeeded by Murilo Sebastião Ramos Krieger.
+Agnelo resigned as Archbishop of São Salvador da Bahia on 12 January 2011 and was succeeded by Murilo Sebastião Ramos Krieger.

-He was one of the cardinal electors who participated in the 2013 papal conclave that selected Pope Francis.
+Agnelo was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.
+He was also a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerants and the Pontifical Commission for the Cultural Heritage of the Church.

-Curial membership (held until his 80th birthday):